 Fleet representative group ACFO and fleet training body the ICFM have today (Wednesday, March 18) merged operations to create the Association of Fleet Professionals.

-The new combined organisation aims to give fleet decision-makers ‘increased voice through combined strength’, but also cater those with fleet responsibility working in HR, finance and procurement roles and the fast-emerging mobility function.
+The new combined organisation aims to give fleet decision-makers ‘increased voice through combined strength’, but also cater for those with fleet responsibility working in HR, finance and procurement roles and the fast-emerging mobility function.

 ACFO national chair Caroline Sandall said: “We believe that both organisations are two sides to the same coin and will deliver an increased fleet industry voice through their combined strength.